containers/podman-compose/README.md

 Modern podman versions (>=3.4) do not have those limitations and thus you can use latest and stable 1.x branch.

+If you are upgrading from `podman-compose` version `0.1.x` then we no longer have global option `-t` to set mapping type like `hostnet`.
+If you desire that behavior pass it the standard way like `network_mode: host` in the YAML.

 ## Installation

 Install latest stable version from PyPI: